-The first effort was to help pass the Transportation Blueprint in 1990.
-If we hadn’t had that, think of the shape we’d be in today.
-That was the first significant attempt to address the new demands of transportation infrastructure in California since Gov. Pat Brown’s administration.
-As ambitious as those measures were, however, no one could have anticipated improvements in fuel efficiency that have decreased the effectiveness of the gas tax, nor could anyone have anticipated the current economic and population boom that’s putting enormous pressure on the system, and consequently on people and those who supply them with goods and services.
+As noted, the first effort was to help pass the Transportation Blueprint in 1990.
+It represented the first significant attempt to address the new demands of transportation infrastructure in California since Gov. Pat Brown’s administration.
+As ambitious as those measures were, however, no one could have anticipated improvements in fuel efficiency that have decreased the effectiveness of the gas tax, nor could anyone have anticipated the current economic and population boom that has put enormous pressure on the system, and consequently on people and those who supply them with goods and services.

-These pressures were pretty clear by the mid-’90s when the Northridge Earthquake shook up the funding mix.
+These pressures were clear by the mid-1990’s when the Northridge Earthquake shook up the funding mix.
 Caltrans had to use virtually all the money going into the highway fund for earthquake retrofit in Northern and Southern California — canceling or delaying projects approved in the 1990 plan.

-In 1998 we worked successfully to pass Prop.
-2, a measure designed to protect the dollars in the state highway fund from diversion.
-This was approved by 75 percent of California voters.
+In 1998, we worked successfully to pass Proposition 2, a measure designed to protect the dollars in the state highway fund from diversion.
+It was approved by 75 percent of California voters.
 Now the state’s politicians are not able to raid the gas tax funds as they did during the 1990s–diverting more than $1.2 billion in badly needed transportation dollars to non-transportation purposes.

-In 1999 our focus was project delivery, an emphasis that resulted from a big backlog of highway improvements that had been approved and funded, but not even started.
+In 1999, our focus turned to project delivery, an emphasis that resulted from a big backlog of highway improvements that had been approved and funded, but not even started.
 This year-long effort also was successful.
 On Oct.
-10, Gov. Davis signed into law AB1012, the project delivery bill that will help expedite transportation projects.
-The legislation creates a loan program to draw down the huge balance in the State Highway Account.
-It also includes a “use it or lose it” provision for certain federal transportation funds.
-In 2000, the coalition supported Prop.
-35 which reversed the limiting trend and specifically allowed government agencies to contract out necessary design services.
+10, Gov. Davis signed into law AB1012, the project delivery bill that would help expedite transportation projects.
+The legislation created a loan program to draw down the huge balance in the State Highway Account.
+It also included a “use it or lose it” provision for certain federal transportation funds.
+In 2000, Transportation California and others supported Proposition 35 which reversed the limiting trend and specifically allowed government agencies to contract out necessary design services.

-In March 2002, Transportation California took the lead on Proposition 42, a measure that will permanently dedicate the sales on tax on gasoline for transportation purposes only.
-The measure’s passage will boost transportation funding by $1.2 to $1.5 billion annually – as much as $30 billion over the next 20 years.
+In March 2002, Transportation California took the lead on Proposition 42, a measure that permanently dedicates the sales tax on gasoline for transportation purposes only.
+In June, the voters approved the initiative with a favorable vote of %.
+The measure’s passage has boosted transportation funding by $1.2 to $1.5 billion annually – as much as $30 billion over the next 20 years.